ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 The above snippet sorts the response based on device id and uses the bookmark to page through the results.

-Refer to the Bulk Operations section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for more information about the list of query parameters to control the output and also the response mode.

 Register Devices in bulk
 ~~~~~~~~~~~~~~~~~~~~~~~~